diku-dk/futhark-benchmarks/README.md

   There is a script [add-data.sh](add-data.sh) that does some of this automatically. **Read it before running it.**

   Remember to commit your changes.

+## Tags

+Some datasets require more memory than is commonly available.
+These are tagged as appropriate so they can be disabled with `--exclude`.
+The following tags are currently used:

+* `mem_16gb`